David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

 A 1962 Dodge Dart ad used colorful prose to emphasize the car’s more efficient size (Old Car Advertisements).

-Burrell doesn’t get B-body’s size and price points right
+Burrell didn’t get B-body’s size and price points right

-Burrell noted that the 1962 models were “shorter and narrower than the Ford Galaxie and Chevrolet Bel Air/Impala but do not cost any less” (2019, p.
+Burrell noted that the 1962 Dodge models were “shorter and narrower than the Ford Galaxie and Chevrolet Bel Air/Impala but do not cost any less” (2019, p.
 34).
-He stated that in the context of discussing the Dodge, which was slightly more expensive than the Plymouth.
-Nevertheless, a base Dart two-door sedan listed for $2,241 compared to a Chevrolet Biscayne at $2,324 and a Ford Galaxie at $2,453.
+Dodge’s lineup was priced slightly higher than Plymouth’s a base.
+Even so, the Dart two-door sedan listed for $2,241 compared to a Chevrolet Biscayne at $2,324 and a Ford Galaxie at $2,453.

 I do give Burrell credit for stating that the styling of the 1962 models undercut their popularity more than the smaller size.
-However, he noted this in a back-handed manner: “The rebound in sales of the ’63 Plymouth is evidence that buyers overlooked the reduced dimensions provided the design was pleasing to the eye” (Burrell, 2019; p.
+However, he did so in a back-handed way: “The rebound in sales of the ’63 Plymouth is evidence that buyers overlooked the reduced dimensions provided the design was pleasing to the eye” (Burrell, 2019; p.
 39).

 1964 Plymouth